A Survey on Multilingual Mental Disorders Detection from Social Media Data: Multilingual Datasets

 \subsection{Availability of Data Collections}

-Of the 108 datasets listed in Table \ref{tab:datasets-small}, only 23 are publicly available for download without any restrictions.
-These datasets focus on the detection of depression, suicide, and anorexia and are in various languages, including Arabic, Bengali, Brazilian Portuguese, Chinese, Hebrew, Hindi, Spanish, Russian, Roman Urdu, and Thai.
+Out of the 108 datasets listed in Table \ref{tab:datasets-small}, only 23 are publicly available for download without restrictions.
+This is not surprising, as mental health datasets are often subject to privacy, ethical, and legal concerns, unlike many other NLP domains.
+These open datasets focus on the detection of depression, suicide, or anorexia in various languages, including Arabic, Bengali, Brazilian Portuguese, Chinese, Hebrew, Hindi, Spanish, Russian, Roman Urdu, and Thai.
 For 15 of the datasets, access can be obtained by contacting the authors of the respective research papers, while four datasets require users to complete a data agreement to gain access.
-Additionally, four datasets are unavailable due to the sensitive nature of the data.
+In addition, four datasets are unavailable due to the sensitive nature of the data.
 For the remaining datasets, the research papers do not provide any information on data availability.
 Details about the availability of data collections can be found in Appendix \ref{sec:appendix}, Table \ref{tab:datasets}.